codememory1/dto/README.md

 * How to create your own constraints?
 * What is a collector and how to create your own collector ?

-> [ ! ] Please note that in the ResponseControl, all properties that we process must have the access modifier _"public"_
+> [ ! ] Please note that in the DataTransfer, all properties that we process must have the access modifier _"public"_

 ### Usage examples